- Corporate Governance Structure

 Efforts towards Customs, Trade and Sanctions Compliance

-Marubeni has developed and implemented a robust trade control system and has established a Global Trade and Sanction Compliance Committee and a Customs Compliance Management Committee.
-The chairman of each of these committees is a Member of the Board Appointed by the President & CEO.
+Marubeni has developed and implemented a robust customs, trade and sanctions compliance system and has established a Global Trade and Sanction Compliance Committee and a Customs Compliance Management Committee.

-In this era of diversity of transactions and the increasing complexity of national interests, an effective system of trade compliance has become more and more important.
+In this era of diversity of transactions and the increasing complexity of national interests, an effective system of customs, trade and sanctions compliance has become more and more important.

 In order to ensure this, Marubeni is fully committed to maintaining well-trained staffs and implementing effective controls consistent with the requirements of export control laws and other regulations.